opentracing-contrib/java-opentracing-jaeger-bundle/jaeger/README.md

 If a `tracer.properties` file is defined, the listed parameters will exported as System properties (as long as they are not **already** defined).

 `JAEGER_SERVICE_NAME` is the only required parameter.

+## Implementation

+The `jaeger-thrift` artifact is bundled as the selected component to send Spans to the backend.